Stella1230/FisherIrisDataSetProject/README.md

 ###### How to view the Iris Dataset

-1. Download and install anaconda on your device ( I recommend version 3.7 +)
+1. Download and install anaconda on your device ( I recommend version 3.7 +).
-1. Download and install Visual Studio Code
+1. Download and install Visual Studio Code.
-1. Download Cmder command line (optional)
+1. Download Cmder command line (optional).
-1. Go to my repository https://github.com/richardfeeney7/FisherIrisDataSetProject
+1. Go to my repository https://github.com/richardfeeney7/FisherIrisDataSetProject to download the CSV file that contain the data.
+1. Import the required libraries you want to use.
+I will give a description of the libraries I used later in this document

 <hr>